bigmountainstudio/What-is-new-in-SwiftUI-WWDC24/swiftui-channel.md

 @Naftali
  asked:
 When creating a label if I want 2 lines of text and the icon centered to the text, I couldn’t find a way to do it without making a custom label, is there a better way to do it?
-(You can see that Apple does it settings for example in Settings > Notifications for each app it has the app name and un…
+(You can see that Apple does it settings for example in Settings > Notifications for each app it has the app name and under the app name it says “banners, sounds”) I filed a feedback FB12251896, but maybe I’m just doing it wrong.
-See more
 5 replies

 WWDC Bot